Naufal05R/Naufal05R/README.md

 - 💻 Started the journey as a software developer since 2022

 - 📋 Fell in love with codes and enthusiast with the newest & latest technology.
-Self-taught on learning major tech stack
+Self-taught on learning [React](https://react.dev) & [NextJS](https://nextjs.org)

 - 🐧 Familiar on both Mac & Linux as my daily driver OS